 You don’t have to search the globe to find people in need.
 There are plenty of opportunities to serve in your own backyard.
 Work with your youth group to research local needs, find organizations and churches who are meeting those needs, and join them.
 In this way, you take some of that post-mission-trip momentum and aim it at your community.

 What happens next?

 A short-term mission trip needn’t be an end in itself.
 It can be a springboard into a more mission-oriented worldview.
 As you prepare for a trip, it’s important to ask the question, “What happens next?”
 The preparations you make for re-entry will prepare your team to make the jump from “mission trip” to “mission perspective.”

 You can read the first blog in this series called, 10 Ideas to Raise Money for Your Next Mission Trip.
 Staff members and interns from Jesus Film Mission Trip™ (JFMT) lead international short-term mission trips for volunteers like you who want to make a difference in helping to fulfill the Great Commission.
-If you'd like to intern or work with the JFMT, you can learn more information at this link.
+If you’d like to intern or work with the JFMT, you can learn more information.